Paul-Mallet/42/philosopher/philo/readme.txt

 	->

 2. thread
+	-> 1 thread = 1 philo
-	-> create as many as philos there are, then join them -> 1 thread = 1 philo
+	-> create as many as philos there are, then join them -> pthread_join(tid, retval) :
+		1. synchronization primitive, will blocked tid until it completes its exec -> strutured coordination = current thread ca nwait for another thread to finish its work
+		2. cleanup, system(OS) keeps some metadata about the current thread completed -> own stack memory(store local vars, )
-	->
+	-> [optional]pthread_detach(thread) :
+		1. immediately free up any resources it used, auto-clean* mode
+			* -> only if thread already completed its exec by the time call this function

 3. race condition
 	-> when 2 threads access to same address mem(var)